Meet Our Team

 Kirsteen Moss

-Over the past 15 years, Kirsteen has gained clinical experience across roles in youth mental health, grief counselling, perinatal mental health, and crisis support.
-Additionally, she has worked as an academic researcher at the Black Dog Institute, the University of Sydney, and Phoenix Australia on projects investigating depression, bipolar disorder, and post-traumatic stress disorder.
+Over the past 15 years, Kirsteen has gained clinical experience across roles in youth mental health, crisis support, grief counselling, and perinatal mental health.
+Additionally, she has worked as an academic researcher at the Black Dog Institute, the University of Sydney, and Phoenix Australia investigating depression, bipolar disorder, and post-traumatic stress disorder.

 Qualifications